 11. Anse Lazio

 Ranked as one of the most beautiful beaches in the world as per multiple international surveys, Anse Lazio is known for its shady Takamaka trees, white sand, and glittering waters.
-The beach offers ample opportunities for swimming and snorkeling.
-The picturesque beach makes it one of must-visit tourist attractions in Seychelles for a honeymoon trip.
+The beach offers ample opportunities for swimming and snorkelling.
+The picturesque beach makes it one of the must-visit tourist attractions in Seychelles for a honeymoon trip.
 Enjoy the small lagoon and the turquoise water around the boulders and you will never know when your time has passed smoothly.
-This is the place which is so perfect for snorkeling.
+This is the place that is so perfect for snorkelling.

 Location: Praslin Island, Seychelles